kimothy/route-sequence/README.md

 ## Comparisons
 The RouteSequence object can be compared with both integers and valid strings.
-This is handy since interally programs can use the integer values which is faster and simple, while from a user interface perspective the string representation can be used as is.
+This is handy since interally programs can use the integer values which is faster and simpler, while from a user interface perspective the string representation can be used as is.
 Interally the string representation is allways converted to an integer.

 ~~~ python
 >>> from route_sequence import RouteSequence